 Panda, penguin, hummingbird.
 All these sound like cute and harmless animals, right?
 But if you know something about SEO, you will also know that they are just some of the many algorithm updates that Google publishes every year.

-SEO seems to change every day: a long time ago you could include repeated keywords in your pages or buy links to improve your ranking, but now it’s an entirely different story.
-Best web design company in bangalore
+SEO seems to change every day: a long time ago you could include repeated keywords in your pages or buy links to improve your ranking, but now it’s an entirely different story, Best internet marketing company in bangalore

 So, what matters when it comes to getting classified blog posts on that coveted first page of Google?
 First of all, there is a pretty strong statistic: Google facilitates more than 63,000 searches per second on a given day.
 Many potential customers are actively looking for something, and not only are people moving through social networks but people who want information about something.
 That’s why SEO is such a powerful marketing method.
 But just if it is done well.
 And, since there are so much jargon and misinformation, we’ve put together this list of twelve things you can do with your blog posts to improve your Google ranking.